 Alison Sims, president of the K-W Skating Club, was among the 30 or so ‘campers’ representing social service agencies and community groups who signed on to learn more about the importance of evaluation and how it can steer an organization towards success.

 She said her group – the largest skating club in Canada with more than 2,500 members – spent about 18 months creating a strategic plan and approving a framework.

 “Now we’re at the point where we are getting reporting on the plan and what’s going on, and what the staff is doing,” said Sims.
 “We’ve recognized some desire for better measurement tools and being able to evaluate our successes and identifying if what we’re doing works.”

-“I think what’s happening generally is the not-for-profit sector has done business as usual for so long and now they’re realizing they haven’t been cognizant about changes that have been going on around the organization,” said Witmer in an interview, prior to the start of the second day of the boot camp which was funded courtesy of MCI under a partnership grant program.
+“I think what’s happening generally is the non-profit sector has done business as usual for so long and now they’re realizing they haven’t been cognizant about changes that have been going on around the organization,” said Witmer in an interview, prior to the start of the second day of the BootCamp which was funded courtesy of MCI under a partnership grant program.

 She said organizations won’t be resilient if they’re not aware of the environment around them.

 “It’s a big culture change within the organization of ‘how can we do things differently,’” said Witmer, noting that she and Lang – who’ve together conducted most of Capacity Canada’s seven EvaLU BootCamps – also adapt their training to meet the needs of the participants.